-The range of, and any limitation to the proportion of, the Plan's assets held in any asset class will be agreed between the Fiduciary Manager and the Trustee.
-These ranges and sets of limitations are specified in the Fiduciary Management Agreement and may be revised from time to time where considered appropriate.
+The range of, and any limitation on the proportion of, the Plan's assets held in any asset class will be agreed between the Fiduciary Manager and the Trustee.
+These ranges and sets of limitations are specified in the Fiduciary Management Agreement and may be revised from time to time as appropriate.